rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 val emit123: Observable[Int] = Observable.just(1, 2, 3)
 ```

 However, when you compile and run this code... nothing happens.
-That is because nobody is listening.
+That is because nobody is listening!
 These values in
-`just(1, 2, 3)` will only be emitted if someone (a.k.a. at least one `Observer`) is actually listening to the stream.
+`just(1, 2, 3)` will only be emitted if someone (i.e. at least one `Observer`) is actually listening to the stream.
 If nobody listens, nothing happens!

 > side note: there is a distinction between hot and cold streams (a.k.a. broadcasting vs. lazy), but we will get to